pragyaauh/AutoML/README.md

 The recall score was 63.3%

 ## Future Scope
-•	So far the predictions were made by dropping the na rows,however we canimpute the same by using Bayesian imputer and Categorical Imputer from Sklearn
+•	So far the predictions were made by dropping the na rows,however we canimpute the same by     using Bayesian imputer and Categorical Imputer from Sklearn.

 •	Model tuning can also be done on other better performing models

 ## Tools used